masterpointio/.github/profile/README.md

 [![Masterpoint Consulting](https://masterpoint-public.s3.us-west-2.amazonaws.com/v2/standard-long-fullcolor.png)](https://masterpoint.io)

-## Hello from Masterpoint!

-If your current IaC workflow is slowing down your time to delivery, we’re here to help.
-At Masterpoint, we partner with growing engineering organizations to help teams get control of IaC, no matter where you’re provisioning your infrastructure.
+## Master Your Infrastructure as Code.

+At Masterpoint, we untangle your IaC, embed proven workflow , and upskill your team with training, tools, and an IaC Workflow Library — all so you can own and scale your infrastructure with confidence.

+Tired of IaC drift, slow or failed applies, spaghetti configurations, and tedious infrastructure maintenance?

-Ready to get a standardized, predictable, and efficient infrastructure management process?
-Curious how we can help your team?
-Head over to our [website](https://masterpoint.io) to schedule your free assessment 💌
+[Head over to our website](https://masterpoint.io) to schedule your free assessment 💌

 ## Who We Are 𐦂𖨆𐀪𖠋